History of Zionism: British immigration restrictions

-The rise of Hitler: the Fifth Aliyah and illegal migration
+Rise of Adolf Hitler and Nazi Germany: the Fifth Aliyah (1929–1939) and illegal immigration

 During the 1920s concerns about antisemitism increased across Europe.
 By 1928, nations were increasingly legislating immigration, which at times prevented Jews from entering, and some of the new European states, established after the First World War, perceived Jewish immigrants as a threat to their political stability.
 Many countries feared that immigrating Jews from the east would bring revolutionary political ideas with them; Jews were also perceived as being a negative moral influence on society.

 The rise to power of Adolf Hitler in Germany in 1933 produced a powerful new impetus for increased Zionist support and immigration to Palestine.
 The long-held assimilationist and non-Zionist view that Jews could live securely as minorities in European societies was deeply undermined, since Germany had been regarded previously as the country in which Jews had been most successfully integrated.
 With nearly all other countries closed to Jewish immigration, a new wave of migrants headed for Palestine.
 Those unable to pay the fees required for immediate entry by the British had to join the waiting lists.

 Nazi efforts to induce Jews to leave Germany were made, but were undermined by their refusal to allow them to take their property also.
 In response, Haim Arlozorov of the Jewish Agency negotiated the Haavara Agreement with the Nazis, whereby German Jews could buy and then export German manufactured goods to Palestine.
 In Palestine the goods were later sold and the income returned to the migrants.
-As a result of this agreement, the influx of capital gave a much-needed economic boost in the midst of the great depression.
+As a result of this agreement, the influx of capital gave a much-needed economic boost in the midst of the Great Depression.
 Arlozorov, however, was assassinated shortly after his return, it was generally believed by members of the Irgun (in recent years it has been suggested that Nazi propaganda Minister Joseph Goebbels may have ordered the assassination to hide Arlozorov's connection with his wife).

 Starting in 1934, the Revisionists also began organizing illegal immigration, and combined, the Jewish population of Palestine rose rapidly.
 While these conditions also led to increased Arab immigration, the rapid rise in Jewish immigrants eventually led to the 1936–1939 Arab revolt in Palestine.

 By 1938, the increasing pressure put on European Jews also led mainstream Zionists to organize illegal immigration.